← Back to app

 Photo technique

-• Capture the whole strip: Every target must be visible, with no cut-off edges.
+• Capture the whole strip: All aiming marks must be visible, no cut-off edges.

 • Hold it straight: Don’t photograph at an angle.